This post is part of my MiniTube series. Check out other related posts if you find this content useful.

 PKI

-Requesting certificate
+Requesting a certificate

-root CA
+Custom root CA

 Start by installing the CA on your system: